kuleuven/iRODS-User-Training/01_Quick_Start_Guide.md

 sudo apt install irods-icommands
 ```

-If the above does not work for you (e.g., no support for Ubuntu 20), you can contact icts@kuleuven.be.
+If the above does not work for you (e.g., no support for Ubuntu 20), you can contact rdm-icts@kuleuven.be.

 ### How to Use Miniconda on Your Linux OS with PRC (Optional)